 I once was sitting in our soon to be born daughter’s nursery room wondering if I was ready to be a mom.
 Was I ready to have the responsibility of raising a little human?
 I read all different kinds of blogs and books about being a mom for the first time.
 No matter how many I read I knew that those parenting books and blogs didn’t have all the answers.

 Not all the sleep training tips, discipline, and parenting styles were going to be what my child needed.
 So there I was sitting in the dark full of excitement, fear, anxiety, and joy.
-Knowing that the start of the road of my motherhood journey was only a few short weeks away.
+Knew that the start of the road of my motherhood journey was only a few short weeks away.

 Even though I was not a “new mom” or a “first-time mom“.
 This baby was new and was 180 degrees different from his older sister.